-- Lower-income country partner (DCP) meetings are unique global gatherings of education planners from 65+ ministries of education in GPE partner countries, alongside development partners.
+- Lower-income partner countries meetings are unique global gatherings of education planners from 65+ ministries of education in GPE partner countries, alongside development partners.
 The meetings are convened ahead of GPE Board of Directors' meetings and serve a dual purpose:

 - a platform for consultation, coordination and communication on GPE governance matters to feed into GPE Board meetings.

 - a platform for peer-to-peer learning.
-A third of DCP meetings is dedicated to knowledge exchange, where country experiences are leveraged to drive knowledge and learning about national and global level innovations.
+A third of partner countries meetings is dedicated to knowledge exchange, where country experiences are leveraged to drive knowledge and learning about national and global level innovations.

 - The GPE webinar series fosters knowledge exchange and sharing of good practices across the partnership.
 The series is based on demand from partners and hosts global and nationally-focused webinars on an alternating monthly schedule.
 For further information contact: @email